Surrogacy in NY and NJ and How We Can Help

 What Else You Need to Know

-In addition to legal experts like us, you will need to work with a fertility (IVF) clinic and medical specialists, who have expertise in working with gestational surrogates.
-The fertility clinic should also refer you to a mental health professional who can meet with you, the surrogate and her husband or partner to make sure everyone is prepared for the emotional journey ahead.
+In addition to retaining legal counsel, you will need to work with a fertility (IVF) clinic and medical specialists, who have expertise in working with gestational surrogates.
+The fertility clinic can typically refer you to a mental health professional who can complete the required mental health assessments.
+That professional can also perform a joint counseling session between you and the surrogate and her spouse or partner to make sure everyone is prepared for the emotional journey ahead.

-If you have any questions about surrogacy, whether you’ve decided or are still considering surrogacy in New York or New Jersey, you can contact Rumbold & Seidelman.
-We can help you get started by further explaining the legal process, referring you to the right surrogacy program or by drafting your surrogacy agreement.
+If you have any questions about surrogacy, whether you’ve already settled on that path or are still in the process of considering surrogacy in New York or New Jersey, you can contact Rumbold & Seidelman.
+We can help you get started by explaining the legal process, referring you to appropriate and skilled professionals including, if you like, a surrogacy program and by drafting any required documentation including the surrogacy agreement.

 For more information, call us today at 914-779-1050 or contact us online.